 We provide opportunities for learning, connection and worship which are rooted in the Quaker tradition and open to all.
 Our mission is to foster the 'vital ministry' of Quakers today and our learning programme allows participants to: deepen their understanding of the Quaker way, explore spirituality, support their communities and be inspired to bring about wider change in the world.

-Our Centre for Research in Quaker Studies provides formal opportunities for study and research in all areas of Quaker Studies including degree programmes in partnership with the University of Birmingham and Lancaster University.
+Our Centre for Research in Quaker Studies provides formal opportunities for study and research in all areas of Quaker Studies including degree programmes in partnership with the University of Birmingham.
 We also conduct our own projects and provide support to independent researchers.

 Woodbrooke offers opportunities for learning:

 - Through our programme of online courses and sessions with tailored resources and expert input.

 - Via our Woodbrooke Where You Are workshops where our experienced tutors come to you and your community - both in person or online.

 - With our residential courses and day events, we run at our Quaker Centre in Birmingham, and at other venues.

 Woodbrooke’s centre in Selly Oak, a Grade II listed Georgian manor house with 60 bedrooms and 9 meeting rooms could be the perfect venue for your next meeting or conference and as a base to stay for visitors to Birmingham.

 As a Quaker organisation, we try to live our values and run Woodbrooke in accordance with these.